dh1tw/dh1tw.de/content/post/2014-01-22-dxheat-com-is-online.md

 {{< figure src="/img/2014/01/bandmap.png" link="/img/2014/01/bandmap.png" >}}

-Band Activity map shows the activity for your continent based on the current DX-Cluster spots.
+The band Activity map shows the activity for your continent based on the current DX-Cluster spots.

 ## Now go &#8211; and checkout [DXHeat.com][1]!